Help

 If you forget to tap Import and hit Save, Simmer Down will try to import in the background before saving — so a URL-only recipe is still likely to come out with content.

 Some recipe pages don't expose their content in a way Simmer Down can read.
 If import fails, you'll see an error in the URL field's footer.
-You can still save the recipe with just the URL and type ingredients/steps in manually.
+You can still save the recipe with just the URL and type ingredients/steps in manually — or use one of the smart-import options below to bring the recipe in from a screenshot.

 Sites that usually work well: most major recipe blogs (anything using JSON-LD or the WPRM plugin — that covers a large majority of Pinterest-style recipe sites), Serious Eats, NYT Cooking (with subscription), Bon Appétit, Food52, AllRecipes.